oreillymedia/presentation-template/README.md

 * Google form widgets (these are a simple way to have an interactive poll or form for your viewers)
 * Arbitratray iframes

+Slides can also be laid-out using multiple columns for content, for example to present a list and an image side by side.
+Check out the presentation.html file for markup examples of multicolumn slides.
+You can use up to four columns by default.

 The "sample.html" file in this template provides some ideas to try.

 ## Create a title page